-The new DSC600 VISTA system launched by Linkam at the recent Thermal Analysis Conference held in Cambridge incorporates both a DSC and the new TASC Image Analysis module to provide an exciting new thermal analysis system.
+The new optical DSC450 system incorporates both a DSC and the new TASC Image Analysis module to provide an exciting new thermal analysis system.

-Linkam and Cyversa have partnered to introduce a revolutionary Thermal Technique that will provide Characterization Scientists with a powerful new tool for analyzing materials.
+Linkam and Cyversa have developed in partnership a revolutionary thermal technique that will provide characterisation scientists with a powerful new tool for analysing materials.

 A new image analysis algorithm enables structural changes in any sample to be tracked and quantified.
-The image above shows the position of the selected structural feature (the blue apex of the 3D plot) The height characterizes changes in that structure.
+The image above shows the position of the selected structural feature (the blue apex of the 3D plot).
+The height characterises changes in that structure.

-The plot above compares a TASC result with a DSC measurement of a Glass Transition at 20°C/min .
+The plot above compares a TASC result with a DSC measurement of a glass transition at 20°C/min.
 Both detect the transition but the DSC signal degrades at slow heating rates and small sample sizes.
-Also, DSC can only provide averaged information and cannot detect differences between different parts of a sample.
+DSC can only provide averaged information and cannot detect differences between different parts of a sample.

 The plot above is a TASC result for the glass transition of a drug at 0.02°C/min; at this heating rate the DSC signal is just noise.

-The plot above shows results at a range of heating rates from 0.1°C/min to 1000°C/min.
+The plot above shows results at a range of heating rates from 0.1°C/min to 100°C/min.
 A broader range than that of any conventional method.

 Above a TASC measurement detects a glass transition in less than 10 micrograms of sample.